hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 Graphs
 ======

-It is possible to create arbitrary graphs or specific graphs.
+You have the option to either generate arbitrary graphs or create specific, well-known graphs.

 ----------------
 Arbitrary Graphs
 ----------------

-In the meantime, Hiperwalk only deals with simple graphs.
+Currently, Hiperwalk supports only simple graphs.
-Any graph be created by passing the adjacency matrix to the :class:`hiperwalk.Graph` constructor.
+You can create any graph by passing the adjacency matrix to the :class:`hiperwalk.Graph` constructor.

-The adjacency matrix can be obtained via `NetworkX
+You can obtain the adjacency matrix using `NetworkX
 <https://networkx.org/>`_.
-For example, the adjacency matrix of a ladder graph can be obtained by executing
+For instance, to generate the adjacency matrix of a ladder graph, you would execute the following commands:

 >>> import networkx as nx
 >>> ladder = nx.ladder_graph(10)